 Docker pulls.
 Can be a bot.
 Can also be inflated by one popular tutorial that said "just docker run this."

 Number of forks.
 Similar to stars.
-Forks get created when people plan to contribute, and also when people want to read the code.
-Only meaningful if paired with sustained contributions back upstream.
+Forks get created when people plan to contribute, and also when people just want to read the code.
+Only meaningful when paired with sustained contributions back upstream.

 "Built by ex-Google engineers."
 Nice, but not predictive.
 Many great projects come from nowhere.
 Many pedigreed projects stall.